kennyalive/blog/content/post/quake3-vulkanized.md

 *General setup.* Single command buffer that records all the commands.
 Single render pass which specifies color and depth-stencil attachment.
 Stencil buffer is used to render Q3’s stencil shadows (cg_shadows=2).

-*Geometry.* Quake 3 renderer stores geometry data for each draw call in `tess.xyz` and `tess.indexes` arrays.
-OpenGL backend calls `qglDrawElements` to feed this geometry to GPU.
+*Geometry.* Quake 3 renderer prepares geometry data for each draw call in `tess.xyz` and `tess.indexes` arrays.
+OpenGL backend calls `qglDrawElements` to feed this geometry to the GPU.
 Vulkan backend appends this data to geometry buffers that are bound to host visible memory chunk.
 At the end of the frame when command buffer is submitted to the queue the geometry buffers contain all the geometry data to render the frame.
-Typically up to 500Kb of vertex data is copied to the vertex buffer and up to 100Kb of index data is copied to the index buffer (per frame).
+Typically up to 500Kb of vertex data is copied to the vertex buffer and up to 100Kb of index data is copied to the index buffer per frame.

 *Descriptor sets.* For each image used by the renderer separate descriptor set is created.
 Each descriptor set contains single descriptor (combined image sampler).
 For each draw call either one or two (if lightmap is available) descriptor sets are bound.
-Descriptor sets initialized only one when they are created.
+Descriptor sets are updated only once during initialization.
 There are no descriptor set updates during frame.

 *Per-primitive uniform data.* Vulkan guarantees that minimum size of push constants range is at least 128 bytes.
 To render ordinary view we use 64 bytes to specify mvp transform.
 For portaled/mirrored views additional 64 byte are used to specify eye transform and clipping plane.